Comrob2018/QuizApp/updates.md

 V 1.2.0
-- Reformated themes and added a more comprehensive list.
+- Reformated the functionality of themes and added a more comprehensive list.

 V 1.1.7
 - Added version checking with github.